 Highway 191 In Wyoming (Grand Teton + Yellowstone)

 Known For: Incredible geological and natural features, wildlife viewing, and the amazing Teton Mountain range

 Highway 191 is one of the longest north-south roads west of the Continental Divide.
-This 290 stretch of Highway in Wyoming is known as one of the most scenic drives in the USA for a West Coast road trip!
+This 290 stretch of Highway in Wyoming is known as one of the most scenic drives in the USA among the many West Coast road trips!
 It will connect two famous national parks – Yellowstone National Park, and Grand Teton National Park.